Value Added Network (VAN)

 It supports different communication protocols and standards, such as X.400, FTP (File Transfer Protocol), AS2 (Applicability Statement 2), and VAN-specific protocols, for transmitting EDI transactions.
 They also offer different pricing models and support levels, and businesses can choose the VAN service provider that best fits their requirements and budget.

-Importance of VAN in modern business communication
+Importance of VAN in Modern Business Communication

 In this in-depth value Added network complete guide we will discuss why VANs are crucial in modern business communication and their significant importance in facilitating efficient and secure B2B (business-to-business) communication.